 - Dental Implants Sales: $64,695

-Nurse Practitioners Job and Salary Outlook in Minnesota
+Nurse Practitioner Salary and Job Outlook in Minnesota

 Minnesota has a sizable number of hired nurse practitioners due to its several urban locations.